seanshahkarami/sage-gradio-runner/README.md

 # Sage Gradio Runner

-This repo explores how articulating an "app as a function" can enable same code to be transparently run in multiple useful contexts.
-The code doesn't work in any usual sense of the word... it's more of a "stream of consciousness" sketch of the core ideas.
+This repo explores how articulating an "app as a function" can enable a single app to be transparently run in multiple useful contexts.

 This example uses [Sage](https://sagecontinuum.org) and [Gradio](https://gradio.app) as a hypothetical example where someone may want to: